jay11nt/jay11nt/README.md

 - 👀 I’m interested in coding

-- 🌱 currently working on technologies Boot, Java, Hibernate, complete backend
+- 🌱 currently working on technologies Boot, Java, Hibernate, complete

-- 💞️ I’m looking to collaborate on a level project
+- 💞️ I’m looking to collaborate on a level

 - 📫 How to reach me jayantingle13@gmail.com/ insta- mr.jayu_13